chandanhpcic/docs/source/manual/how-tos/sslvpn_instance_roadwarrior.rst

 Export client profile
 ------------------------------------

-With the server in place it's time to setup the client on OPNsense, for this we go to :menuselection:`VPN --> OpenVPN --> Client Export` and export a profile for the remote client.
+With the server in place it's time to setup the client on Reticen8, for this we go to :menuselection:`VPN --> OpenVPN --> Client Export` and export a profile for the remote client.

 ===================================================================